What pension support can you offer me?

 Is pension advice genuinely free?

 Yes, our advice on your pensions is free.
-Get in touch and we’ll help advise you on your pension.
+Scottish Pension Advice will provide a friendly information gathering service and works together with our pension advisory company to deliver our free pension review service.
 While other people may charge for their advice, we don’t.
 We believe that advice from a qualified pensions advisor should be free.

-If you decide you wish for us to act on your behalf and manage your pension then fees may apply, but your pension advisor can explain this in more detail.
-We will only act on your behalf and manage your pension if it’s evident that it’s in your best interest and is likely to enhance your pension.
+If you decide you wish for our pension partner to act on your behalf and manage your pension then fees may apply, but your pension advisor can explain this in more detail.
+Your pension advisor will only act on your behalf and manage your pension if it’s evident that it’s in your best interest.

-After the free review you can decide you don’t want our advisors to manage your pension and it’s completely your choice.
+After the free review you can decide you don’t want an advisor to manage your pension and it’s completely your choice.
 There is no obligation to proceed.